Derek Sutton

 Important constitutional case on the principle that a court order must be obeyed until and unless it is set aside or varied by the Court, or overruled by legislation, regardless of whether the order is valid, invalid, regular, irregular, or made by a court of limited or unlimited jurisdiction.
 Shane appeared pro bono with Raza Husain KC and Laura Dubinsky KC for Bail for Immigration Detainees (intervening).

-Advising the Home Office, Foreign Office and Treasury in connection with asset seizure and the war in Ukraine (led by Sir James Eadie KC).
+Advised the Home Office, Foreign Office and Treasury in connection with asset seizure and the war in Ukraine (led by Sir James Eadie KC).

 Advised the Home Office (led by Sir James Eadie KC) in connection with various legal issues relating to the application of the Windrush Scheme and Windrush Compensation Scheme, by reference to the historical rights of Commonwealth citizens under statute since 1962.